AIware Leadership Bootcamp 2024

 This session will showcase the FMArts platform, the world's only lifecycle engineering platform for creating FMware.
 We will discuss how software engineering principles can be leveraged in the FMware context and highlight the challenges involved.
 The session will feature a demo application built with FMArts.

-Challenges in productionizing AIware
+Challenges in Productionizing AIware

 • An overview of the challenges across the AIware development lifecycle